tkowalcz/tjahzi/log4j2-appender/README.md

 Like
 in [promtail configuration](https://grafana.com/docs/loki/latest/clients/promtail/configuration/) `maximum amount of time to wait before sending a batch, even if that batch isn't full`
 .

+#### shutdownTimeoutSeconds (optional, default = 10s)

+On logging system shutdown (or config reload) Tjahzi will flush its internal buffers so that no logs are lost.
+This property sets limit on how long to wait for this to complete before proceeding with shutdown.